paucotan/ontological-engine/README.md

 1. **Sense (Seer)**
    - Input: images of river deltas.
-   - Output: exemplars, relation sketches, contrasts (e.g., braided river vs. looped canal), and simple transformations.
+   - Output: exemplars + relation sketch + contrasts (e.g., braided river, looped canal) + simple transformations.
 2. **Say (Scribe)**
-   - Reads Seer summaries.
+   - Reads the Seer’s shape summaries.
-   - Proposes candidate names (e.g., “branching flow,” “tree-like fan-out”).
+   - Proposes candidate names (“branching flow,” “tree-like fan-out”).
    - States a boundary: “breaks when paths form closed loops.”
-   - Asks clarifying questions: “Show a loop-heavy case.”
+   - Asks a clarifying question: “Show a loop-heavy case.”
 3. **Check (Conductor)**
    - Seer returns the contrast (canal loops).
-   - Scribe revises the label accordingly.
+   - Scribe revises label → “branching flow” applies to rivers, not canals.
    - If stable: reinforce and store as a brick.
 4. **Memory (Castle)**
-   - Brick format: `{sketch, label, essence, examples, where-it-breaks}`.
+   - Brick stored: `{sketch, label, essence, examples, where-it-breaks}`.
-   - Over time: an encyclopedia of motifs — foundations of a world model.
+   - Over time: build an encyclopedia of motifs — the foundations of a world model.

-## Architecture
+## What This Builds

-- **Seer:** Geometry-first perception engine (self-supervised; e.g., DINO/JEPA).
-Produces sketches, exemplars, contrasts, and simple invariances.
-- **Scribe:** LLM or VLM.
-Anchors shapes to language, proposes names and boundaries, and refines via contrast.
-- **Conductor:** Lightweight controller implementing the loop Sense → Say → Check and writing stable bricks to memory.
+- **Foundation:** A geometry‑based perception engine (Seer).
+- **Walls:** Language anchors and boundaries (Scribe).
+- **Towers:** Cross‑domain analogies (traffic, rivers, vasculature).
-- **Castle:** A persistent store of bricks (motifs) with cross-domain references and failure cases.
+- **Empire:** A growing, testable world model of patterns and principles.

 ## Next Steps

-This is a conceptual prototype — collaboration welcome.
+This is a conceptual prototype — we welcome collaboration!

-1. **MVP**
+1. **MVP idea**
-   - Seer: DINO/JEPA via API.
+   - Use a DINO/JEPA model as Seer (via API).
-   - Scribe: ChatGPT or a vision–language model.
+   - Use ChatGPT (or a vision–language model) as Scribe.
-   - Controller: a simple script for the loop.
+   - Controller = a lightweight script for the Sense → Say → Check loop.
+   - Visualize embeddings with UMAP or t-SNE.
-   - Dataset: small paired domains (rivers, traffic, vasculature).
+   - Dataset = small paired domains (rivers, traffic, vasculature).
+   - Cluster motifs with k-means or DBSCAN, and store results as JSON or SQLite 'bricks.'
 2. **Publish & refine**
    - Add examples and diagrams.
    - Document early tests (even toy demos).
 3. **Collaborate**
-   - Open-source contributors: experiment with real models.
+   - Open-source contributors can experiment with real models.
-   - Cognitive scientists/philosophers: help shape the theory.
+   - Cognitive scientists and philosophers can help shape the theory.

 ## Contributing